You know one of the things I hate about the offseason?

 Like a Version

 The concept is simple.
-A band or a musician come into the Triple J studio play one of their songs, then do a cover.
+A band or a musician come into the Triple J studio plays one of their songs, and then do a cover.

-If you want to discover new music, or just love music, then you’ll totally enjoy this show.
+If you want to discover new music, or just love music, then you’ll enjoy this show.

 Serial